Brown Sugar Pound Cake with Caramel

 I wish we hadn’t eaten all of this Brown Sugar Caramel Pound Cake so soon.

 This is some awesome pound cake.
-It’s not a traditional pound cake like this uber buttery one.
+It’s not a traditional pound cake like this buttery one, which we also highly adore.

 This Brown Sugar Caramel Pound Cake is packed with, well, brown sugar.
 It’s rich and dense.
 Moist and buttery (very buttery.)
 It’s lathered in a creamy milky caramel.

 Not any caramel, but a caramel made from sweetened condensed milk, so you KNOW it’s got to be great.

 Pound Cake is for both breakfast and dessert

 I couldn’t stop scraping the pan and eating every last bit of yummy cake scraps.
 Desperate, maybe.
 Insane, not really.
 Worth it, totally.